msully/New-dawn-solar/content/sectors/commercial.md

     - heading: Significantly reduce business overheads
       text: >-
-        Generate and store free, clean energy on-site and improve your bottom line with up to 100% savings on energy costs.
+        Generate and store free, clean energy on-site and improve your bottom line with savings on energy costs.
     - heading: Protect your business from power shortages
       text: >-
-        Generate and store your own energy, reduce reliance on ESCOM and protect your business from potential rationing and infrastructure failure.
+        Generate and store your own energy, reduce reliance on Eskom and protect your business from potential rationing and infrastructure failure.
     - heading: Secure your future energy supply
       text: >-